-Colorectal cancer is when abnormal cells grow together in the colon or rectum to form polyps, and those polyps can turn into cancer.
+Colorectal cancer is when abnormal cells grow together in the colon to form colon polyps or the rectum to form rectal polyps.
+These polyps can turn into cancer.
 It’s called colon or rectal cancer depending on where the polyp is located.

 Colorectal cancer is the third most common cancer in the U.S.—the second leading cause of cancer-related deaths among men and the third leading cause for women.
 It occurs mostly in people older than 50.

 An estimated 60 percent of colorectal cancer deaths could be prevented if people were screened routinely.

 Doctors don’t yet know the causes of colorectal cancer, or what causes a polyp to become cancerous.
 Colon polyps are common, but must to be found early to avoid turning into cancer.

 Symptoms of colorectal cancer are usually not evident until the cancer starts to spread.
 Symptoms include:

 - Blood in stool or very dark stools

 - Stools that are narrower than usual

 - Change in bowel habits—more frequent or feeling that the bowels are not emptying completely